 Applications to be sent to recruitment@ukdocks.com for the attention of Kevin Hodgson (General Manager) and Nick Elliott (Operations Manager).

-UK Docks is seeking two motivated and organised Project Engineers to support its project department.
+UK Docks is seeking a motivated and organised Project Engineer to support its project department.

 The ideal candidate will have strong project engineering skills, a solid foundation in marine, mechanical or electrical systems and a working knowledge of naval operations and engineering standards.